 The position of a vegetable garden should first and foremost be chosen for convenience.
 After all, a vegetable garden is for your enjoyment.
 If you have to walk 10 minutes to the location of a vegetable garden, chances are greatly reduced that your spot for a vegetable garden will be weeded and watered as much as it should and you may miss out on harvesting regularly.

 Another thing to consider when choosing a garden location is how much sun that spot gets.
-Typically, vegetables need at least 6 hours of sun, though 8 hours is better.
-Don’t fuss so much about if the spot for a vegetable garden gets morning or afternoon sun, just check to make sure it gets 6 hours total of sun.
+Typically, vegetables need at least six hours of sun, though eight hours is better.
+Don’t fuss so much about if the spot for a vegetable garden gets morning or afternoon sun, just check to make sure it gets six hours total of sun.

 Plants can’t grow in waterlogged soil.
 The position of a vegetable garden should be somewhat elevated.
 If the location of a vegetable garden is at the bottom of a hill or in an indentation in the ground, it will have a hard time drying out and the plants will suffer.

-This should not be a factor for most people when choosing a garden location, but avoid areas where dangerous chemicals, like lead paint or oil, may have leached into the ground.
+This shouldn’t be a factor for most people when choosing a garden location, but avoid areas where dangerous chemicals, like lead paint or oil, may have leached into the ground.
 These chemicals will get into your vegetables as they grow.

-Soil is not as much a factor in where to put a garden as you might think.
-If you are down to two spots and you are undecided as to which would be best, certain choose the location with the loamier soil.
-Otherwise, all soils can be improved and, if the soil is very bad, you can build raised beds.
+Soil isn’t as much a factor in where to put a garden as you might think.
+If you’re down to two spots and you are undecided as to which would be best, choose the location with the loamier soil.
+Otherwise, all soils can be improved and if the soil is very bad, you can build raised beds.

 Now you know a little bit more about where to put a garden in your yard.
-If you follow these few tips for choosing the position of a vegetable garden, it will be easy to do.
+If you follow these few tips for choosing the position of a vegetable garden, it will be easy.
 Remember, the location of a vegetable garden is not as important as having fun while tending it.